 If a business owner failed to take reasonable precautions and you were injured because of it, you may have a valid assault injury claim against the property owner.

 Remember, the burden of proof is lower in civil cases.
 It may also be possible to hold your attacker or other third parties financially liable even if state prosecutors can’t prove their case beyond a reasonable doubt.

 How Long Do I Have to File a Lawsuit After an Attack in California?

 In California, the statute of limitations in personal injury cases is two years.
 You have two years from the date of the attack to take legal action.

 However, it’s also possible that the statute of limitations might be tolled – or paused – until criminal proceedings are resolved.

 Are you struggling with painful injuries after an assault?
 Call a Los Angeles assault injury lawyer to learn more about your legal right to compensation.
 At M&Y Personal Injury Lawyers, we offer a free consultation – so there’s no need to worry about upfront costs.

-Our Los Angeles, CA personal injury law firm also provides:
+Our personal injury law firm in Los Angeles, CA also provides: